 If you have questions about your rights as a tenant, you should contact a tenants’ advice service or union.
 Your rights may vary in different states and territories.

-For apartment blocks, unit blocks, retail complexes, commercial, industrial, government and high-rise buildings, NBN Co need to engage with the body corporate or the building owner (depending on building type) to connect these properties to the NBN.
+For apartment blocks, unit blocks, retail complexes, commercial, industrial, government and high-rise buildings, NBN Co needs to engage with the body corporate or the building owner (depending on building type) to connect these properties to the NBN.
 These types of buildings also require more extensive internal cabling.
-The Department of Communications and the Arts has produced information to assist building owners and managers to make informed decisions.
+Building owners, strata managers and body corporates should visit NBN Co here for more information and to register their contact details.

 If you don't check what telco infrastructure is being installed, you could be without internet or phone services for longer than expected and you may not be able to access the services you need.
 You may also face extra installation costs.
 So before you sign the contract for your new home, remember to ask the vendor or agent what telco services will be provided, who is providing them and when they will be available.